graphprotocol/contracts/incoming/issuance/Design.md

   - issuance-allocator-minter
   - issuance-allocator-reallocation

-Note: Integration (“Active”) targets now live in packages/deploy.
-See that package’s README for the list.
+Note: Integration ("Active") targets now live in packages/deploy.
+See that package's README for the list.

 ## Proxy administration